 Here are some examples of well formatted page titles, and one that’s not as well formatted:

 Page descriptions are the short paragraph of text placed in the HTML that describe the contents of a page.
-These are known as “meta descriptions” and will show under your page in the search results.
+These are known as “meta descriptions” and will show under your page in the organic search results.

 Google has specifically stated that they do not use the meta description as a ranking signal.
 However, the number of people who click on your website vs. others is a ranking signal, and the meta description influences a user’s decision to click on your website.